Do Facebook Groups Make Money? 15 Ways To Monetize a Facebook Group

 If you have your own products to sell, your Facebook group is a great place to do so.

-Facebook groups are a great way to grow a community around a particular topic, and if you make items relating to that product, selling them to your members is a form of providing value.
+A FB group is a great way to grow a community around a particular topic, and if you make items relating to that product, selling them to your members is a form of providing value to your target audience.

 This can include physical or digital products… it's your group, do it your way.